KMGbully/ikebrute/README.md

 # ikebrute v1.0
-Simply runs through a wordlist of default/common group IDs and parses each hash to a separate file to be cracked offline
+Simply runs through a wordlist of default/common group IDs and parses each hash to a separate file.
+Then it runs through the hashes with psk-crack using the rockyou wordlist.
 </br></br>
 Usage:  ./ikebrute.sh [TARGET IP]
 </br></br>